 We determined this challenge could be solved using one of the many machine learning frameworks.
 In the case below, we elected to create a TensorFlow block using their open source library.
 Now, that TensorFlow block can be reused in any other nio system.

 Neural networks are complex.
 With nio, instead of digging through white papers and complex code you select parameters from dropdown menus.
 Even an experienced data scientist will appreciate the efficient iteration and rapid prototyping that the block provides.

-nio blocks can be reused and quickly reconfigured for each unique solution.
+nio Blocks can be reused and quickly reconfigured for each unique solution.
 With this sort of accessibility, the daunting task of implementing machine learning solutions has been streamlined.

-Want to see for yourself?
-Watch this video
+want to see for yourself? watch this video

-How we are applying machine learning using nio
+how we apply machine learning using nio

 Let’s take a closer look at the machine learning solution.
 The following service shows how you can incorporate neural networks into your nio systems.

 The subscriber block pulls data from other services that retrieve the raw data from any disparate data source.
 It could be any data stream such as a database, cloud resource, or spreadsheet.